 Leverage Measures: Debt-Equity Ratios and Fixed-Charge Coverage Ratio

-The amount of a company's debt affects its profitability and its ability to grow.
-Debt also incurs risk for both creditors and stockholders because of the potential for default, especially in hard economic times, since the interest on the debt must be paid regardless of hardships.
-A high debt load can also increase the future cost of credit for the company since it will be less creditworthy.
-Since many companies refinance maturing short- and long-term debt by issuing more debt, a worse scenario can occur if the availability of credit declines because of economic turmoil, such as during the Great Recession of 2007 and 2008, when even short-term debt couldn't even be refinanced.
-Indeed, the Great Recession as forced many companies into bankruptcy.
+The size of a company's debt affects its profitability and its ability to grow.
+Debt also incurs risk for both creditors and stockholders through the increased likelihood for default, especially in hard economic times since the debt + interest must be repaid regardless of hardships.
+A high debt load increases the future cost of credit for the company for its lower creditworthiness.
+Since many companies refinance maturing short- and long-term debt by issuing more debt, a worse scenario can occur if the availability of credit declines due to economic turmoil, such as during the Great Recession of 2007 and 2008, when even short-term debt couldn't even be refinanced.
+Indeed, the Great Recession forced many companies into bankruptcy.

-Of course, the amount of debt by itself is not a useful guide in selecting companies, since it must be compared to the company's profit and stockholders' equity to be a meaningful gauge of a company's solvency.
+Of course, debt by itself is not useful for selecting companies since it must be compared to the company's profit and stockholders' equity to meaningfully measure a company's solvency.

-The following ratios measure a company's solvency, because they measure the ability of a company to meet its long-term obligations, so they are often called solvency ratios.
-By contrast, liquidity ratios, such as the current and quick ratios, measure a company's ability to meet short-term obligations.
+Debt ratios measure a company's solvency by measuring the ability of a company to meet its long-term obligations, so they are often called solvency ratios.
+By contrast, liquidity ratios, e.g., current and quick ratios, measure a company's ability to meet short-term obligations.

 Debt-Equity Ratios

 The debt-equity ratio measures the proportion of funds provided by creditors and stockholders.
 There are different versions of this ratio that differ mostly in the numerator.
-Higher values of any of the following ratios indicates greater risk for the company and its stockholders.
+Higher values of any of these ratios indicates greater risk for the company and its stockholders.

 Debt Ratio Formula